idfy-io/docs/apidocs.md

 # Getting started
 ## Get an account
-To use the API, you need an API account at Signere.no.
-You can get a free test account by going to our onboarding site and filling out the form there: [https://onboard.signere.no](https://onboard.signere.no)
+To use the API, you need an API account at Idfy You can get a free test account by going to our onboarding site and filling out the form there: [https://onboard.signere.no](https://onboard.signere.no)

 [sitecontent]